wix/stylable/site/docs/references/formatters.md

     }
 ```

+## Nested formatters

 You can use nested formatters:

 ```css
     :import {